- Exercise & Fitness

 Hill Walking and Hiking

 Walking uphill and hiking are great workouts.
 Climbing hills raises the heart rate and is excellent exercise for the leg muscles.
 It's important to warm up muscles by doing gentle walking before beginning to climb, however.
+It's also important for beginners to rest when necessary and even to turn around and go back down a slope before reaching the summit if necessary.
+I find it an enjoyable challenge to go a bit further up a difficult hill each time I tackle it.

 I also like to go for day hikes in the nearby mountains.
 Hiking is a wonderful escape from the city.
 Despite the hard physical effort involved in climbing rough trails, I find hiking to be very relaxing mentally.
+It's important to note that a mountain hike in a remote area is very different from climbing a hill in an urban or suburban area, however.
+Preparation and precautions are necessary.

 Returning home is the most difficult part of long-distance hiking.
 You have grown outside the puzzle and your piece no longer fits.— Cindy Ross